dipenR/dipenR/README.md

 🎓 I am a senior at Stony Brook University, studying computer science with a specialization in AI and data science.
 I expect to graduate in May'22.

 💻 Currently, I work as:
-- A research assistant at [HLAB](https://hlab.cs.stonybrook.edu/) at Stony Brook University.
+- A research assistant at [HLAB](https://hlab.cs.stonybrook.edu/).
 I work on using NLP to gain insights on adoloscent mental health.
 - A software development engineering intern at IneltiiRisk.
 I work on using company financial data to extract potential insurance coverage.

 💬 Want to learn more about me?